 I read somewhere that as a purple belt, you must have a couple of techniques that you are better than the average.
 I am not a purple belt, but I am aiming to compete at that level.
 That is why I decided to focus on some specific positions.
 That’s how I discovered crucifix position, I don’t know if it’s because of my body type, or because I am a mean person and I know how horrible is to be caught in crucifix.
 The point is, that’s my favourite position and I’ve been working on that for the last months.
-Now I am even able to tap higher belts.
+Now, I am able to get the position from different scenarios.

 As a not very experienced BJJ practitioner, I don’t feel under pressure to learn a ton of techniques from every single position.
 I don't have to be good at many things, I want to be great at one.
 That’s why I rather focus on something that will give my training a better direction.